 Experience APIs

 Both Process and System APIs should be tailored and exposed to suit the needs of each business channel and digital touch point.
-The adaptation is shaped by the desired digital experience and is what we call the experience API.
+The adaptation is shaped by the desired digital experience and is what is called the Experience API.
 Sometimes the adaptation of the API is technically motivated: a security mechanism might be needed on one channel; the types of channel may differ greatly as do mobile, web and devices; a composition of multiple APIs might be needed according to the backend for frontend pattern.
-In other context, business differences must be catered to with adaptations that consider the specific requirements of groups of users like employees, customers, and partners.
+In other contexts, business differences must be catered to handle such adaptations that consider the specific requirements of groups of users like employees, customers, and partners.

 Where a Process API is built to maximize business process reuse across the enterprise, an Experience API is purpose-built to manage the connectivity needed by an application.
 These Experience APIs will mesh together Process APIs (and in some cases, System APIs) to provide a consistent application experience despite changes in the overall microservice makeup of the enterprise.
-Like with Process APIs, almost all Experience APIs will be built in an API platform that can publish API’s for consumers.
+Like with Process APIs, almost all Experience APIs will be built in an API platform that can publish APIs for consumers.

 In all these cases the API gateway pattern is a good approach because it is where API compositions and proxies are deployed.
 API Management facilitates the administrative application of recurring logic, like security, rate limiting, auditing and data filtering to the experience APIs on the gateway.
 The use of API management to apply policies that encapsulate the tailored logic makes the adaptation of system and process APIs relatively quick and easy.
-Experience APIs will be public and accessible only to KS&T developers and selected partners to streamline integration with Koch applications.
+Experience APIs will be public and accessible only to VA developers and selected partners to streamline integration with VA applications.

-The list of bulleted items below are characteristics of Experience API’s and should be followed as a rule of when to leverage an Experience API I (as opposed to System or Process API) in the integration architecture.
+The list of bulleted items below are characteristics of Experience APIs and should be followed as a rule forwhen to leverage an Experience API (as opposed to System or Process API) in the integration architecture.

-The means by which data can be reconfigured so that it is most easily consumed by its intended audience.
+How data can be reconfigured so that it is most easily consumed by its intended audience.

-API’s that are exposed to a User Interface or Application layer
+APIs that are exposed to a User Interface or Application layer

-Typically, API’s exposed to Trading Partners or across company lines is through experience layer.
+Typically, APIs exposed to Trading Partners or across organization lines is through Experience APIs.

-In a mature and consolidated architecture, separation between experience, process and system layers might be physical.
+In a mature and consolidated architecture, separation between Experience, Process and System layers might be physical.
 This means we will find different deployment units (a different app, or zip) dedicated to each one of these layers.

 API Flow

-Typically, the runtime flow of API’s is Experience to Process to System (Top-Down), as depicted in the diagram below.
-However, if the consumer of an API is another System instead of End User for a User Interface application, then often the Process or System API are exposed to directly to the Consumer
+Typically, the runtime flow of APIs is Experience to Process to System (Top-Down), as depicted in the diagram below.
+However, if the consumer of an API is another System instead of an End User for a User Interface application, then often the Process or System API are exposed directly to the Consumer

 Figure 2: API Layers Invocation